 The following information lists the details and contact information for suspending your cell phone service during a military deployment if you are a customer of the following companies.
 We only listed the top 5 cell phone carriers by size, as they combine for over 95% of the US cell phone market.
 Bonus note: Each of the major cell phone providers also offer military discounts.

-Contact your cell phone provider if you use a company which is not listed here.
+Contact your cell phone provider if you use a company not listed here.
 Additionally, I am not aware if it is possible to suspend any monthly minimums or other requirements for prepaid phone cards.
 Please contact your provider for more information.

 Pause Cell Phone Service with AT&T